-The Golden Reference Guide is not intended to replace either the VMM for SystemVerilog or a proper training class, such as the VMM Adopter Class.
+The Golden Reference Guide is not intended to replace either the VMM for SystemVerilog or a proper training class.

 We have developed a tutorial specifically to complement the content of the VMM Golden Reference Guide.
 You can find the tutorial here.